Lynaboumahdi-data/ncrna-transformer/README.md

-# ncRNA Transformer Project
+# ncRNA Sequence Classification with Transformers

-## Description
+##  Project
-This project is about working with ncRNA data and using a Transformer model to  analyze it.
+This project classifies **non-coding RNA (ncRNA) sequences** using a **Transformer Encoder**.
+It predicts 3 classes: lncRNA, RNAcentral, and MARS.

-## Tools
+## Data & Model
-- Python
+- Cleaned and tokenized sequences into k-mers
+- Encoded sequences as tensors
-- Transformer encoder
+- Built a Transformer Encoder for multi-class classification

-## Goal
+## Results
-The goal is to understand and analyze ncRNA data.
+- High accuracy on major class (MARS)
+- Minor classes (lncRNA) are harder due to imbalance